Jojado/LocalInfoApp/README.md

 Ran and tested using Android 8.1, API 27 emulator.

 Out of the box, this app will run with sample data.
-However, configuration exists to easily allow access to live data.
+However, configuration exists that allows easy access to live data.

 In the following file, read the keys below and update their values: